Hello and welcome to Year 1 class news!

-Come and say hello, we are always happy to get to know you better and support in any way we can.
+Come and say hello, we are always happy to get to know you better and help in any way we can.

-Homework and reading books are given out on a Thursday.
+- Homework and reading books are given out on a Thursday and Friday.
 These will be placed in your child's book bag - Please make sure these are returned back to school by the following Wednesday so that we can mark it and change reading books ready to give back.